Welcome

 The robe looks completely dry, and sparkles in the waves of energy.

-The old one’s eyes are open, but she is sleeping.
+The old one’s eyes are open, but dull.

 I check the other vats.

-The circular shape of the room is cut off on one side with a wall that has only a slight curve.
+The room’s circle is cut off on one side with a wall that has only a slight curve.

 In the center of that wall is a large wooden door.